Article

 The final stage of clinical trial management is closeout, taking up the last three months of the process.
 Closing out the study involves ensuring that all activities from the trial have been accurately reconciled, documented, and reported.
 Once the clinical study report has been finalized after the database lock, the study is considered closed.

-What Happens During the Closeout Stage of Trial Management?
+What Happens During the Closeout Stage of Clinical Trial Management?

 The focus of the closeout stage of clinical study management is on data, sample collection, and making final deliverables.
 The closeout stage involves the following: